Fantastical Creatures from the Workshop of Jacobo and María Ángeles

 Saturday, June 20, 10:30–11:30 a.m.

-Enjoy a morning in the garden while sketching the seasonal flowers, foliage, and the sculpture of Spirit Guides: Fantastical Creatures from the Workshop of Jacobo and María Ángeles.
+Enjoy a morning in the garden while sketching the seasonal flowers, foliage, and the sculptures of Spirit Guides.
 In this one day workshop, participants will learn and practice foundational drawing techniques while sketching both organic and constructed forms, creating a unique composition of art and nature.
 Discover the meditative benefits of a plein air art practice, and gain a deeper appreciation for the natural world around you through close observation and intentional rendering.

 Saturday, June 6, 10:30 a.m. – 1:30 p.m.